chipp72/DeadlyLua/README.md

-ery day I'm star in the city.
+Every day I'm star in the city.